IamNotProgrammer/Star-height/README.md

     $ cd ./Star-height/
     $ ./star_install.sh

 Installation script should automatically build and install program.
 After script is done that's everything you needed to do, you can check out program now.
+If for some reason you want to develop this program I recommend qtcreator.

 ## What even is Star-height?